-Continuation on the course depends on your satisfactory progress, so you should take very seriously any warnings expressed by your supervisor(s) that you are not progessing at the expected rate.
+Continuation on the course depends on your satisfactory progress, so you should take very seriously any warnings expressed by your supervisor(s) that you are not progressing at the expected rate.
 You should also bring to their attention, in good time, any problems that are seriously affecting your progress, before the situation becomes too serious.

-For more information on the Graduate Supervision Reporting (GSR) please refer to appendix F.
+For more information on the Graduate Supervision Reporting (GSR) please refer to Appendix G.

-6.1.5 Change of supervisor
+8.1.5 Change of supervisor